cuber-1/cuber-1/README.md

 ## 🔭 What I'm Working On

-- **Niantic Spatial Project** — Leading a team of 6 developers building a location-aware AR application using the Niantic Spatial toolkit at UMD's XR Club.
+- **Niantic Spatial Project** — Working with a team of 6 developers building a location-aware AR application using the Niantic Spatial toolkit at UMD's XR Club.

 ## 🏆 Awards